Economy of Chennai: Software and software services

-Electronics Hardware
+Electronics hardware

 In recent years, Chennai has emerged as an electronic manufacturing hub of South Asia with multinational corporations like Dell, Motorola, Cisco, Samsung, Siemens, Ericsson, Emerson Electric, ABB and Flex setting up Electronics / Hardware manufacturing plants, particularly in the Sriperumbudur electronics SEZ. accounting for the sector alone has created investments worth $3.5bn in Chennai.
 Chennai is currently the largest electronics hardware exporter in India, accounting for 45% of the total exports in 2010–11.
 Ericsson, Alcatel, Atmel, Texas Instruments, Foxconn, Robert Bosch GmbH, Microchip Technology, Xerox, Nokia Corporation, Siemens have research and development facilities in the city.
 Semiconductor companies like SPEL and Tessolve have announced plans to set up or expand manufacturing and R&D centers in the city.
 Companies like Flex, Motorola, Ericsson, Samsung, Cisco and Dell have chosen Chennai as their South Asian manufacturing hub.
 Chinese smartphone maker Huawei plans to their manufacturing unit in Chennai.
 Products manufactured include circuit boards and cellular phone handsets.
-Sanmina-SCI is the latest company to invest in Chennai to create a state of the art manufacturing facility.
+In 2022, Reliance Industries and Sanmina-SCI formed a joint venture focused on electronics manufacturing in Chennai.
 Nokia Networks has decided to build a manufacturing plant for wireless network equipment in Chennai.

-Engineering Procurement and Construction
+Engineering procurement and construction

-Chennai serves as the headquarters for some of Asia's largest engineering procurement and construction companies like VA Tech Wabag, BGR Energy, L&T Construction, L&T Infrastructure Engineering, FLSmidth, Ramboll, Hyundai Engineering & Construction, Hyundai Engineering (HEC), Shriram EPC.
-Chennai has emerged as an Offshore Engineering hub due to the presence of Offshore Technology and Renewable Energy research institutions like Indian Institute of Technology Madras, National Institute of Ocean Technology, Center of Wind Energy Technology (C-WET), Indian Maritime University, Tamil Nadu Energy Development Authority (TEDA), Anna University School of Energy, etc. Big EPC and Energy companies have set up their Engineering centres which include McDermott International, DNV GL, Saipem, Rotork, Technip, Foster Wheeler, Mott MacDonald, Petrofac, Vestas, Siemens Gamesa, Suzlon, and others.
+Chennai serves as the headquarters for some of Asia's largest engineering procurement and construction companies like VA Tech Wabag, BGR Energy, L&T Construction, L&T Infrastructure Engineering, FLSmidth, Ramboll, Hyundai Engineering & Construction, Shriram EPC.
+Chennai has emerged as an Offshore Engineering hub due to the presence of Offshore Technology and Renewable Energy research institutions like Indian Institute of Technology Madras, National Institute of Ocean Technology, Center of Wind Energy Technology (C-WET), Indian Maritime University, Tamil Nadu Energy Development Authority (TEDA), Anna University School of Energy, etc. Big EPC and Energy companies have set up their Engineering centres which include Wood Group, KBR, Técnicas Reunidas, Bechtel, McDermott International, Saipem, Worley, Technip, Mott MacDonald, Petrofac, Siemens Gamesa and others.
 Austrian company "Austrian Energy and Environment" have also a design office here besides local giant Larsen & Toubro ECC.